top of page

 A unique element of Lanre’s work stems from Rudolf Laban's movement psychology, enabling him to build dynamic and bold storytelling charged with truth.

-His cinematic work includes THE CIRCLE, which achieved global recognition, screening at over 15 festivals worldwide, including a world premiere at Sheffield Doc/Fest and winning Best Dance Film at the Leeds International Film Festival.
+His cinematic work includes THE CIRCLE, which achieved global recognition, screening at over 15 festivals worldwide including a world premiere at Sheffield Doc/Fest, and winning Best Dance Film at the Leeds International Film Festival.
 The film was later acquired by The Guardian in 2020.

 Lanre received Best Director for his film THE CONVERSATION at the Soul Film Festival 2021 (supported by The British Blacklist & We Are Parable) and Best Dance Film at the BAFTA-recognized Aesthetica Film Festival.
+His short film DON’T WAIT, made in collaboration with actor Regé-Jean Page, is approaching half a million views on YouTube.

 In 2024, his dance-theatre production NOW, I SEE premiered at Stratford East, receiving 4-star reviews from The Guardian and being listed among the Evening Standard’s Best Theatre Shows to See that year.
+In 2025, the production was nominated for an Olivier Award for Best Production (Affiliate Theatre).

 He is currently developing his first feature with BBC Film.